hh7sag/tedtalk-project/README.md

 ![image](https://user-images.githubusercontent.com/97778235/158626771-0121b158-c471-43dc-a620-02fa0c6e94c2.png)
 Pie chart of negative videos

+As can be seen from the pie charts, emotion ruling positive videos is inspiring, meanwhile top emotion ruling negative video is unconvincing

 ## Results
 After analyzing, here are some insights that I found for the 3 big questions above: